KAkos1220/PhantomSwitch/README.md

 ## Versions
 Currently the mod is only supporting 1.21, but I plan to update it to 1.21.1 and 1.21.3 in the very near future.

+This is a fairly new project so every download is appreciated!